micmonay/simconnect/README.md

-# Golang SimConnect binding for FS2020
+# Golang SimConnect binding for FS2020 :airplane:

 _This library is in developement and I have write little documentation.
-Please considerate this library as a testing version._
+Please considerate this library as a testing version.
+It is possible non backwards compatible in the future version.
+But you can enjoy :partying_face: and good fly !_

 For more information on how to use this library, please read [example_test.go](https://github.com/micmonay/simconnect/blob/master/example_test.go).